 How can I become infected with Ebola?

-People can become infected with the Ebola virus if they come into contact with the blood, body fluids or organs of an infected person.
-Most people are infected either by directly touching the victim's body or by cleaning up an infected person's body fluids (eg, blood, poo (stools), urine, sick (vomit), saliva, sweat, breast milk or semen).
+People become infected with the Ebola virus if they come into contact with the blood, body fluids or organs of an infected person.
+Most people are infected either by touching the patient's body or by cleaning up an infected person's body fluids (eg, blood, stools (faeces), urine, vomit, saliva, sweat, breast milk or semen).
 A person is infectious as long as their blood, urine, stools or secretions contain the virus.

-Ebola is much harder to catch than some other viral infections such as flu.
 You need to have close contact with a person infected with Ebola to be at risk of infection.
-People infected with Ebola do not pass on infection (become infectious) until shortly before they develop symptoms.
-Therefore, infected people do not spread the disease for long periods before they know they are infected.
+People infected with Ebola do not pass on infection (become infectious) until they develop symptoms, although if they recover they can remain infectious for a little while afterwards.

-Traditional African burial rituals have also played a part in its spread.
-The Ebola virus can survive for several days outside the body, including on the skin of an infected person.
+Traditional rituals to honour the dead have played a part in the spread of Ebola.
+The virus can survive for several days outside the body, including on the skin of an infected person.
 It is common practice for mourners in Africa to touch the body of the dead person.

 People can also become infected by having sex with an infected person without using a condom.
 Ebola virus can stay in semen for up to seven weeks after the infected person has recovered.